Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: A Crash Course in No-Limit Hold'em Poker

-Since the small blind and big blind have to put in the chips without seeing their cards, the first person to act in the pre-flop scenario is the player after the big blind called the \textit{under-the-gun} (UTG) player.
+In this paper, we ask ChatGPT and GPT-4 to make pre-flop decisions in a 9-player NLH poker game.
+Figure \ref{fig:positions} shows the pre-flop setting in a 9-player Texas NLH game.
+The pre-flop round is the first betting round in a NLH game which happens right after the private cards are dealt to the players.
+In a 9 player scenario, the first two positions to act - the small blind (SB) and big blind (BB) have to put in the chips without seeing their cards.
+The first person to act voluntarily in the pre-flop scenario is the player after the big blind, called the \textit{under-the-gun} (UTG) player.
 The players next to act after the UTG player are called UTG+1 (pronounced as under-the-gun-plus-one) and UTG+2.
 The next positions are usually middle positions.
-In a 9 player scenario, the position to act after UTG+2 is called the \textit{Lojack} (LJ), followed by Hijack (HJ), Cutoff (CO) and the Button (B).
-Position is a very important factor while making any decision in poker.
-These positions can be seen in figure \ref{fig:positions}.
+The position to act after UTG+2 is called the \textit{Lojack} (LJ), followed by Hijack (HJ), Cutoff (CO) and the Button (B).
+Position is a very important factor while making any decision in poker (appendix \ref{sec:pokerprimer}).

 In this paper, we study the first step in the pre-flop betting scenario called the \textbf{raise-first-in} (RFI).
 In this scenario, the player is the first to put chips in the pot.
 This can happen either if a player is first to act (UTG) or if all players before the current player have decided not to play (have folded).
-Thus, the players usually choose from one of the following basic actions in the RFI scenario:
+Thus, the players usually choose from one of the following basic actions in the RFI scenario - \textbf{call} or to equal the previous bet (also known as \textit{limp} in pre-flop round), \textbf{raise} or to bet more chips than the bet made by a previous player, or \textbf{fold} or to give up a claim to the and discontinuing in the hand.
+We refer the reader to appendix \ref{sec:pokerprimer} for a more detailed introduction to the game of poker.